 - Mediation & Ending

-The ‘Mind How You Go’ workshops for second level students are 2 hours long, they are aimed at 3rd, 4th, 5th and 6th year students but can be adapted for 1st and 2nd year students on request; ‘Mind How You Go’ is also aimed at 3rd level students.
+The ‘Mind How You Go’ workshops for post-primary and third level students are 2 hours long, they are aimed at 3rd, 4th, 5th and 6th year students but can be adapted for 1st and 2nd year students on request; ‘Mind How You Go’ is also aimed at 3rd level students.

 These workshops are also focused on mindfulness and positive mental health (Max participants 32).